PietJankbal/Chocolatey-for-wine/README.md

 About winetricks(.ps1):

-- If you don't call it ('winetricks' in powershell-console) , nothing gets downloadeded so no overhead there.
+- If you don't call it ('winetricks' in powershell-console) , nothing gets downloaded so no overhead there.
 - A lot of verbs (like powershell 5.1) need a few essential files to extract stuff from msu packages.
 Installing these essential files requires first huge downloads , and  takes lots of time during 1st time usage.
 But after things are cached it goes quickly .
 For example if you might wanna try 'winetricks ps51' first, it will take about  approx. 15 minutes.
 Some other verbs might take 5 minutes on first time usage.
 But after you called a verb once this nuisance is gone.
 - Files are cached in directory '$HOME/.cache/winetrickxs'.
 If you call all verbs it'll take about 800 MB there.
 - Hopefully some better 64-bit support for some verbs.
 - Possibility to extract a file and (try) install from an msu file.
 Do 'winetricks install_dll_from_msu' to see how.